IsaiahElskamp/COMP2600_A2_Elskamp_Izzy/README.md

 Now your github repository will contain all the files your project needs to run.

 #### GitHub Pages Setup

+Etter recommends hosting static sites on platforms like GitHub as they require no server-side application dependencies, no databases, and nothing to install.
+He explains that moving a static site is as easy as moving a directory.

 This section covers how to make a separate branch for your site output, and how to then use that branch to host your site on GitHub Pages.